37-Year-Old Center – Free Agent

 Mike Fisher Contract Information:

-Signed a two-year, $8.4 million contract with the Predators in August of 2012.
+Signed a two-year, $8.8 million contract extension with the Predators in June 2015.

 To instantly reveal our fantasy analysis of every player – including Mike Fisher – simply subscribe now.

 |2016-17 Proj||36||NHL||NAS||75||Subscribe now to see our 2016-17 projections for Mike Fisher|